parcel-bundler/website/src/languages/typescript.md

 - No type checking
 - `const enum` isn't supported
-- Some `tsconfig.json` options (such as `paths`) aren't currently not respected with the default config.
+- Some `tsconfig.json` options (such as `paths`) are currently not respected with the default config.

 ## Type Checking